Drug Abuse Problems

 The importance of these feelings can become so profound that the brain regards them as being as important as other “survival” activities such as eating or drinking.

 This behaviour can become “normalised” and impede the ability to rationalise in a clear way, leading to the belief that you cannot “cope” or “survive” without the drug.

 Under these conditions, the urge to keep using the drug becomes so dominant that the mind starts to develop arguments to deny the “addiction” and to thus continue to use, often leading to a total inability to gauge the amount of drugs that are being consumed, or “need” to be consumed.

 On the positive side is the fact that all of these Brain behaviours can also be “unlearnt” and with the right type of therapy and personal effort drug abuse and addictions CAN be resolved.

 The most common indicators of a drug abuse problem are:

-- Your substance abuse is starting to become more important than your home life, work or schooling and you are starting to neglect your responsibilities
+- Your drug abuse is starting to become more important than your home life, work or schooling and you are starting to neglect your responsibilities.

 Once you’re ready to face the truth about your drug abuse problem then you have already taken the first important step towards solving the problem and can move towards seeking a solution.